About Bow Health

 - I had no idea how to get unstuck

-This was the dreaded “rock bottom” you always hear so much about.
-It was horribly painful, lonely, and ultimately the most important time in my life up to this point.
+This realization hit hard — akin to the dreaded “rock bottom” you always hear so much about.
+It was a horribly painful and lonely time in my life, but ultimately the most important and defining period in my life up to this point.

 “Sometimes the only way out is through…”